 Cold Plate Flow Options

 There are several types of cold plate systems for consideration.
 ACT will analyze the design requirements and recommend the proper type of cold plate for your application.
-Below are several of ACT flow options:
+Below are several of our flow options:

 - Serpentine Tube